 Beams of high-energy radiation are used to destroy the cancer cells.

 This is a drug therapy that is used to kill cancer cells and the medications are injected through veins Chemotherapy must be used when other therapies are not suitable since it has some side effects.

-To diagnose liver cancer, your medical history will be examined and physical tests will be conducted.
+To diagnose this cancer, your medical history will be examined and physical tests will be conducted.
 The chances of liver cancer increase if you have a long-term history of alcohol consumption or hepatitis.

 Diagnostic tests for liver cancer include the following:

-Many types of biopsies can help in diagnosing liver cancer, including needle biopsies, laparoscopic biopsies, and surgical biopsies.
+Many types of biopsies can help in diagnosing liver cancer which are as follows:

 When there is AFP (Alpha-Fetoprotein) in your liver, it can be a sign of liver cancer.
 It is produced in the liver and yolk sac of a developing fetus.

-Diagnostic procedures such as an ultrasound, CT scan, and MRI provide detailed images of your liver and other organs.
+Diagnostic procedures such as an ultrasound, CT scan, and MRI provide detailed images of different organs.
 These can help doctors in detecting the location and the size of the tumor.

 The doctors at ACTC in Florida provide excellent patient care by prescribing customized and evidence-based treatment plans.
 ACTC strives to create a positive environment for the patients and their families throughout the treatment journey.